 - play building and construction games

 Children develop at different rates.
 They don’t all do the same things at the same time and in the same way.
 But there are general patterns that most children more or less follow.
-If your child seems to be having trouble learning at school or isn’t working at a similar level to his peers, it might be a good idea to talk with your child health professional or your child’s teacher.
+If your child seems to be having trouble learning at school or isn’t working at a similar level to her peers, it might be a good idea to talk with your GP or your child’s teacher.